 The pattern is built by playing 1234 from the root of the scale, repeating this pattern from each note in the scale.

-You don’t have to play them in every Lydian Dominant line or phrase, but adding these patterns in here and there can be a great way to spice up your jazz guitar lines and improvised phrases.
+You don’t have to play them in every phrase, but adding these patterns here and there is a great way to spice up your improvised phrases.

-As well as learning common patterns to practice with your Lydian Dominant Scales, you can also study common licks and phrases in order to expand your vocabulary and build your understanding of this scale in a soloing context.
+You can also study licks in order to expand your vocabulary and build your understanding of this scale in a soloing context.

-This first lick is a typical Pat Martino Lydian Dominant phrase that uses a slurred note grouping as well as a CmMaj7 arpeggio, C-Eb-G-B, to outline the given chord.
+This first lick is a typical Pat Martino phrase that uses a CmMaj7 arpeggio, C-Eb-G-B, to outline the F7#11 sound.